Task Force 74: Objectives

 The US government stated at the time that the goal of the task force was to help evacuate Pakistani forces from East Pakistan following a ceasefire.

 Standoff with Soviet naval force and aftermath

 The slow progress of Task Force 74 met an increased Soviet naval presence in the Indian Ocean.
-Both forces maintained their presence in the theatre until January 1972, well after from the operations on the ground was clear that Pakistan was in no position to continue the war.
+Both forces maintained their presence in the theatre until January 1972, well after from the operations on the ground was clear that Pakistan was in no position to continue the war.It was reported that the ships Dmitry Pozharsky, Varyag, BPK Vladivostok, Strogiy, two additional destroyers,two whisky class submarines and two minesweepers from the Soviet Pacific fleet were deployed.

 Soviet response and standoff

 On 6 and 13 December 1971, the Soviet Navy dispatched two groups of cruisers and destroyers and a submarine armed with nuclear missiles from Vladivostok; they trailed US Task Force 74 into the Indian Ocean from 18 December 1971 until 7 January 1972.
-The Soviets also had a nuclear submarine in the Indian Ocean.